banisterious/obsidian-canvas-roots/docs/planning/property-aliases.md

 │ ┌─────────────────────────────────────────────┐ │
 │ │ born                                    [▼] │ │
 │ └─────────────────────────────────────────────┘ │
-│ (dropdown with: born, died, father, mother,     │
+│ (dropdown with all supported properties)        │
-│  spouse, birth_place, death_place, gender,      │
-│  cr_id, name, nickname, maiden_name, universe)  │
 │                                                 │
 │                    [Cancel]  [Add alias]        │
 └─────────────────────────────────────────────────┘